 "Det som en gang var"

-just in realizing what they mean but in the manner in which they are conveyed: the anguished screams of a being trapped between
+not just in realizing what they mean but in the manner in which they are conveyed: the anguished screams of a being trapped

 "Vi døde ikke...
 Vi har aldri levd"

-in the first song is sharply contrasted by the "Hvis Lyset Tar Oss", which is one of the most straightforward Black Metal
+immersed in the first song is sharply contrasted by the "Hvis Lyset Tar Oss", which is one of the most straightforward black

 The feeling is hypnotic and trance-inducing.
 The title translates to "If the Light Takes Us" and the lyrics convey sorrow